walter-a-jablonowski/sales-assistant-2/tasks.md

 ### 2025-12-25

+- [x] Add a config setting DEMO_MODE.
+When this is set to true display a small below chat-input-container with the text "powered by © Walter A. Jablonowski 2025".
+Make sure it looks good with the design.

 - [x] Currently the generated SQL query is shown in debug mode.
 Could we change that to always visible but inside a folded element?
 Make sure it looks good in the UI.

 - [x] add a quick diagramming feature?